practicingdev/sandbox/README.md

 ## The Test Sandbox

-The test sandbox is a repo that contains dummy tests that sleep for random times and then pass.
+The test sandbox is a repo that contains dummy test that sleep for random times and then pass.

 `test_*` directories contain shell scripts that merely sleep for random durations to simulate durations of real tests.